BioPandas/biopandas/docs/sources/tutorials/Working_with_PDB_Structures_in_DataFrames.md

 Although these 'OTHER' entries are typically less useful for structure-related computations, you may still want to take a look at them to get a short summary of the PDB structure and learn about it's potential quirks and gotchas (typically listed in the REMARKs section).
-Lastly, the 'OTHERS' DataFrame comes in handy if we want to reconstruct the structure as PDB file as we will see later (note the `line_idx` columns in all of the DataFrames).
+Lastly, the "OTHERS" DataFrame comes in handy if we want to reconstruct the structure as PDB file as we will see later (note the `line_idx` columns in all of the DataFrames).

 ## Working with PDB DataFrames